FMuro/mailing/README.md

 - Upload the contents of `myfolder/normalized` to `www.baseurl.com/myspace`.
 - Merge mail `myfolder_output.csv` sending each **link** to the corresponding **email**.

-You can also check `myfolder.log` for mistakes.
+You can also check `myfolder_mailing.log` for mistakes.

 You can test this script as follows.
 Assuming you're at this project's root: